malioni91/tango_with_django_project/README.md

 # tango_with_django_project
-First 10 chapter of Tango with Django for assesment
+First 10 chapters of Tango with Django for assesment

 ## Requirements
 Python 2.7.12